 Communications

-Both the Everest Base Camp trek and Annapurna Circuit route have pretty good mobile phone reception and 3G connectivity.
-Naturally mobile reception can be spotty in certain of the more remote places.
-But one of the boons of trekking with a local guide – as our clients do – is that guides are able to advise you on the best spots for connectivity.
+Both the Everest Base Camp trek and the Annapurna Circuit route have pretty good mobile phone reception and 3G connectivity.
+Naturally, mobile reception can be spotty in certain of the more remote places.
+But one of the boons of trekking with a local guide, as our clients do, is that guides can advise you on the best spots for connectivity.

 You don't need special skill to trek to EBC or do the AC, but you do need to be fit